nan2iz/design-pattern-verification-plugin/README.md

 Parsing Source:
 	Basically we need to translate Java Source code to AST.
 You can implement your own class by using org.eclipse.jdt.core.dom.ASTParser or you also can download free library as well.
-Since my project will work on plug-in, so I created Parser Class by myself for future extention purpose.
+Since my project will work on plug-in, so I created Parser Class by myself for future extention purpose. <br />

+Below figure shows the Java Model overview.
+This project first select IPackageFragment in order to pull all Java Classes under same pacakge to identify type of class, if it is interface or else. <br />
+And mainly of project will work on ICompilationUnit, in order to manipulate Java Source Code.
 ![](http://www.eclipse.org/articles/Article-JavaCodeManipulation_AST/images/java-model-overview.png)<br />
 *Figure from* [AST Article](http://www.eclipse.org/articles/article.php?file=Article-JavaCodeManipulation_AST/index.html)